pnp/powershell/documentation/Set-PnPGroupPermissions.md

 ```

 ### -RemoveRole
-Name of the permission set to remove from this SharePoint group
+Name of the role (permission level) to remove from the SharePoint group.

 ```yaml
 Type: String[]